dustinpfister/blog_posts/_posts/js-regex-exec.md

 ### 2.2 - Making a get all index values with custom formated objects

 I would just need to make a single simple change to the basic get index values method to get a result that is a little cleaner.
+The only change really that I think helps right away is to just push a new object with my own set of properties rather than just pushing the raw result of the exec method.
+The result is a cleaner, eaiser to follow set of plain old objects where I have a text property for the text of the match, and not just an index value but and end index value also.
+This data can then be used to help with any search and replace options later.

 ```js
 var getIndexValues = function (str, regex) {
     var patt = new RegExp(regex), // creating a new regEx Object from the given one